-If you manufacture Class I medical devices or IVDs and plan to sell directly into Canada without a distributor, you must secure a Medical Device Establishment License (MDEL).
+If you manufacture Class I medical devices or In Vitro diagnostic devices (IVDs) and plan to sell directly into Canada without a distributor, you must secure a Medical Device Establishment License (MDEL).
 If you choose to sell through distributors in Canada, your distributor is required to have an MDEL.
 Medical device distributors and importers must secure an MDEL regardless of device classifications.
 If the devices are Class II - IV, the manufacturer must hold a medical device license as well in order to be sold in Canada even if sold under an MDEL.

 Health Canada Medical Device License (MDL)

-The Canadian Medical Device License (MDL) is required for companies selling Class II, III, or IV medical devices in Canada.
+A Canadian Medical Device License (MDL) is required for companies selling Class II - IV medical devices in Canada.
 The MDL is a product approval, while a MDEL is a permit for the company/distributor/importer itself.

 Obtaining an MDL is comparable to the US FDA 510(k) process.
-The process of securing an MDL is usually faster that a 510(k) for Class II devices, about the same for Class III devices, and more complicated for Class IV devices.
+The process of securing an MDL is usually faster than that a 510(k) for Class II devices, about the same for Class III devices, and more lengthy for Class IV devices.

 Health Canada Medical Device and Quality Management System Requirements

 When applying for an MDL, you will also need to prove that you have a certified ISO 13485 quality management system under the Medical Device Single Audit Program (MDSAP), which meets the specific requirements of the Canadian Medical Devices Regulations (CMDR).
 You can read more about ISO 13485 for Canada here.

 How Emergo can help with Health Canada medical device approval

-With offices in British Columbia and Ontario, Emergo has experience helping 100+ medical device and IVD companies enter the Canadian market.
+With consultants across Canada, Emergo has experience helping 100+ medical device and IVD companies enter the Canadian market.
 Our services include:

 - Confirming your device classification in Canada.
 See the Health Canada process chart for details.

-- Developing, implementing or modifying your ISO 13485 quality management system to meet Canadian requirements.
+- Developing, implementing, or modifying your ISO 13485 quality management system to meet MDSAP and Canadian requirements.

-- Providing onsite employee training on ISO 13485 and Canadian Medical Devices Regulations (CMDR).
+- Providing onsite employee training on ISO 13485, MDSAP, and Canadian Medical Devices Regulations (CMDR).

 - Determining the proper annual license fee payable to Health Canada.